 providing its people with a welcoming, safe and healthy working and learning environment;

-continuously improving its health and safety performance and management systems with the aim of eliminating work-related injury and illness;
+continuously improving its health and safety performance and WHS Management System with the aim of eliminating work-related injury and illness;

-complying with Commonwealth and State/Territory work and health and safety legislation and regulations, national codes of practice and Australian/New Zealand standards;
+complying with Commonwealth and State/Territory work and health and safety legislation and regulations, national codes of practice, standards and other requirements;

-consulting with staff members and their representatives, ACU's contractors, students and others about work health and safety, and well-being issues;
+consulting with staff members and their representatives, ACU’s contractors, students and others about work health and safety, and wellbeing issues and risks;

 regularly reporting and applying learnings from workplace incidents, hazards and near misses;

-providing return to work programs that will support sustainable and a timely return to work for injured staff members; and
+providing return to work programs that will support sustainable and a timely return to work for injured or ill staff members; and

 allocating appropriate resources, including training and instruction, to facilitate a welcoming, safe and healthy working and learning environment to ensure that everyone knows how to apply safe systems of work and their work health and safety responsibilities.